thenniges/quadsolver/README.md

 # Clean script

 There is a script to make clean all of the directories.
-Please run this command before pushing to the git repository.
+This will remove all executables and object files.
 The command is:

 ./clean.sh